BAMLABS-AU/Reolink-Duo/README.md

 <h2 align="center">Firmware Information / Fixes</h2>

-> FIX: Fixes the issues with the sceen tearing on RTSP streams using BlueIris
+> FIX: Fixes the issues with the sceen tearing on RTSP streams using BlueIris <br>
-> INFO: Unknown other fixes as reolink support staff did not have all the info on the update as of yet.
+> INFO: Unknown other fixes as reolink support staff did not have all the info on the update as of yet. <br>

 <h2 align="center">Screenshots</h2>